-AWHONN 2013 Convention: "Champion Excellence in the Care of Women and Newborns"
+AWHONN 2014 Convention: "Celebrate the Magic of Nursing Excellence"

 A case study presentation is an in-depth study and analysis of an actual complicated or "rare occurrence" patient care case or practice situation which poses unique challenges with an identified nursing focus.
 Submissions are peer reviewed blindly.